opendatasoft/ods-documentation/source/manage_domain/security.rst

     .. image:: security-filters--fr.png
        :alt: Filtres de sécurité

-**Filters** may be used to further refine the permissions of a given user on a dataset.
+**Filters** may be used to completely hide the data or further refine the permissions of a given user on a dataset.
 It is possible to restrict the fields a user can see by using the **available fields** selector.
 And it is possible to restrict the set of records a user can see by using the **filter query** input.
 The filter query shall contain any valid query language expression.

 For non restricted datasets, filters defined in the **default security** section apply to anonymous users or to authenticated users who do not belong to the access list.